Archihub-App/archihub.github.io/src/content/docs/en/faq.md

 Your data privacy is a priority for us.
 ArchiHUB stores your data locally on your server, which means you have complete control over it.

 ## Can ArchiHUB be deployed in the cloud?
 Yes, ArchiHUB can be deployed on cloud services.
-As an example, you have a public deployment available on [Hostinger](https://archihub.bit-sol.com.co/), although you can also opt for other providers such as AWS, Google Cloud, or Azure (among others).
+As an example, you have a public [cloud deployment](https://archihub.bit-sol.com.co/) available.
+You can choose providers like AWS, Google Cloud, or Azure (among others).

 ## Where can I find the official ArchiHUB documentation?
 The official ArchiHUB documentation is available on our website: [https://archihub-app.github.io/archihub.github.io/](https://archihub-app.github.io/archihub.github.io/).
 Here you will find installation guides, tutorials, and references to help you get the most out of ArchiHUB.
 Additionally, you can visit the documentation generated with [DeepWiki](https://deepwiki.com/) at [https://deepwiki.com/Archihub-App/archihub-backend](https://deepwiki.com/Archihub-App/archihub-backend).